wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Applications/Digital Fabrication.md

 Solid blocks of materials from wood to polystyrene can be milled to cave described geometry.
 	Not all geometry can achieved using 3 axis milling.
-		And in many cases objects must be decomposed into several parts to prevent undercutting.
+		And in many cases objects must be decomposed into several parts to prevent **undercutting**.
+###### Undercutting
+Refers to a scenario where part of a material or object is cut from underneath or inside, creating an overhand or a recess that is difficult to reach with traditional machining tools like drills or mills.
+	I.e. Creating features that are not accessible or cannot be machined directly from the tools' approach angle.
+		*Examples*: Internal cavities, deep recesses, or complex geometries that recede under other surfaces.

 ![[Pasted image 20240418220410.png|400]]
 #### CNC Milling machines